jayeshHande21/Cash-manager/README.md

 ## About :

-This is simple cash registor calculator.You have to just Enter the bill amount, <br>
+- This is simple cash registor calculator.
-Cash given and we will provide you minimum number of notes to be returned.
+- You have to just Enter the bill amount and cash given we will provide you minimum number of notes to be returned.
+- You must check this once.

-## language Used :
+### language Used :

- -HTML5

- -CSS3

- -JavaScript
+ - HTML5

+ - CSS3

+ - JavaScript